-Fort Barry is one of three historic military posts located in the Marin Headlands, which also includes Fort Baker and Fort Cronkhite, which were constructed at different times and the army managed each post separately.
+Fort Barry is one of three historic military posts in the Marin Headlands, including Fort Baker and Fort Cronkhite, which were constructed at different times, and the army managed each post separately.
 However, during wartime, all three posts fell under the jurisdiction of the Harbor Defenses of San Francisco.

 San Francisco Bay, just over the ridge to the south, with its sheltered harbor, rich natural resources, and mile-wide entrance, has long been recognized as an ideal location for the defense of the naval and port facilities by seacoast fortifications at the harbor entrance.
 By the 1850s, the U.S. Army realized that Marin’s proximity to the ocean made for excellent defense sites and began to negotiate the purchase of the southernmost tip of Marin for seacoast defense fortifications.

-By the end of the 1880s, as military technology expanded, many of the army’s “modern” defense systems had become outdated and the War Department expressed growing concerns about the dilapidated condition of the country’s seacoast fortifications.
-In response, Secretary of War William C. Endicott made sweeping recommendations for all major seaports, and proposals to modernize and re-arm all the seacoast forts.
+By the end of the 1880s, as military technology expanded, many of the army’s “modern” defense systems had become outdated.
+The War Department expressed growing concerns about the dilapidated condition of the country’s seacoast fortifications.
+In response, Secretary of War William C. Endicott made sweeping recommendations for all major seaports and proposals to modernize and re-arm all the seacoast forts.
 The “Endicott Program,” as it was informally known, became an expression of America’s new awareness of herself as a growing imperial power, the rise in the country’s industrial strength, and the new developments in military technology.

 The Fort Barry buildings were designed in the Colonial Revival architectural style, which was popular in America at the turn of the 20th century.
-This architectural style favored clean, simple lines, minimal use of applied decoration, and was often characterized by large, stocky symmetrical buildings with classical elements, such as columns, porches, and wide windows.
+This architectural style favored clean, simple lines and minimal use of applied decoration.
+Large, stocky symmetrical buildings with classical elements, such as columns, porches, and wide windows, often characterized it.
 Most of the historic buildings at Fort Barry still retain much of their original building materials, like metal-pressed ceilings, original plaster walls, and built-in cabinetry.

-Marin Headlands features one of the largest concentration of coastal defenses in the country, with Forts Baker, Barry, and Cronkite sitting side-by-side along the southern tip of the Marin Peninsula.
+Marin Headlands features one of the country’s largest concentrations of coastal defenses, with Forts Baker, Barry, and Cronkite sitting side-by-side along the southern tip of the Marin Peninsula.
 To reach this area, take the first exit north of the northern end of the Golden Gate Bridge and proceed west along the Park’s coastal road.
 Here can be seen covered and open gun positions, mortar pits, command posts, baseline stations, and World War II buildings.
 Virtually all of these coastal defenses were used to some degree during World War II.